Signed in as:

 Mr. Patterson won first place at the 2017 Albert Schweitzer Organ Competition and the 2016 West Chester University International Organ Competition.
 He has also been a recipient of the Pogorzelski-Yankee Memorial Scholarship from the American Guild of Organists and the Bart Pitman Memorial Music Scholarship from the Delaware Valley Music Club.

 Mr. Patterson loves collaboration and has performed with orchestras, violinists, flautists, choirs, and other keyboardists.
 His performance venues include the Wanamaker Grand Court, where he is an assistant organist, Boardwalk Hall, and the Kimmel Center.
-Mr. Patterson is currently assistant organist at Tenth Presbyterian Church.
-He has also been organ scholar at St. Thomas’s Episcopal Church in Whitemarsh, PA.
+Mr. Patterson is director of music at Cresheim Valley Church in Philadelphia.
+He formerly served as assistant organist at Tenth Presbyterian Church (Philadelphia) and organ scholar at St. Thomas’s Episcopal Church in Whitemarsh, PA.

 A Christian and a native of Philadelphia, Mr. Patterson enjoys Bible study, reading, hiking, cooking, and following Major League Baseball.